 Pain Management Specialist located in Colonia, NJ, Livingston, NJ & Englewood, NJ

 The sacroiliac joint in your pelvis can be a source of significant pain and loss of function if it’s too stiff, too loose, or becomes inflamed.
-If you have sacroiliac pain and dysfunction, Jay Shah, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can help.
-Dr. Shah and his team have considerable experience assessing and treating sacroiliac joint pain and using advanced techniques like sacroiliac joint fusion to resolve chronic pain.
+If you have sacroiliac pain and dysfunction, Jay Shah, MD, of SamWell Institute for Pain Management in Colonia, Englewood and Livingston, New Jersey, can help.
+They have considerable experience assessing and treating sacroiliac joint pain and using advanced techniques like sacroiliac joint fusion to resolve chronic pain.
 Call SamWell Institute for Pain Management today or schedule an appointment online.

 The sacroiliac joint joins your hip bones to your sacrum — the wedge-shaped bone at the base of your spine.
 It doesn’t move a great deal compared with a mobile joint like your knee or shoulder, just enough to allow you to bend forward and backward.